-Soil-borne plant pathogens cause about 90% of the major diseases of the principle crops in the United States with revenue losses in excess of \$4 billion/year.
+Soil borne plant pathogens cause about 90% of the major diseases of the principal crops in the United States with revenue losses in excess of \$4 billion/year.
 MSU projects identify effective and economical biological controls for diseases with the intent that the information will help growers control plant diseases using methods low in toxicity to humans and the environment.
 The management of diseases in potatoes and sugar beets is becoming increasingly difficult according to growers who participated in MSU sponsored meetings.
-Muscodor albus seed treatments show promise as an alternative to chemical pesticides for control of several Rhizoctonia and scab diseases of potatoes.
-Placement of M. albus mixtures with other synthetic mixtures of the volatile antibiotics produced by these endophytic fungi exerted a positive effect in controlling fungal and nematode caused diseases.
 A new potato fungicide management program was developed by MSU research and continues to be used for control of Rhizoctonia black scurf in potatoes.
-No-till cereal production combined with a conversion from wheat-fallow to annual cropping has lead to more intensive disease pressure for Montana producers.
-The use of anti-fungal proteins incorporated into transgenic plants is another promising approach to limiting fungal diseases of cereals.
-The purpose of one project is to address cereal disease problems that are exacerbated by the adoption of no □till.
-Bacillus mycoides isolate BacJ has induced resistance in a wide range of crop plants (both in the greenhouse and in the field) with disease control on sugar beet, cantaloupe, cucumber, and tomato being equal to commercial products.
+No-till cereal production combined with a conversion from wheat-fallow to annual cropping has led to more intensive disease pressure for Montana producers.
+The use of anti fungal proteins incorporated into transgenic plants is another promising approach to limiting fungal diseases of cereals.

 Herbicide use in Montana's grain production systems represents the single largest use of pesticides in the state.
-Improving wheat competitiveness and herbicide tolerance with consideration given to seed quality and seedling vigor are priorities among researchers.
-In discussions about problem weeds in Montana, stakeholders most often mention spotted knapweed, Canada thistle, and kochia as their most severe problems, especially in rangelands and pasture.
-Wild oats continue to be the predominant weed for small grains producers.
-In order to continue to serve the stakeholders with improved recommendations and non chemical alternatives, several research projects are underway to evaluate innovative control measures.
+Improving wheat competitiveness and developing herbicide tolerance through bioengineering are priorities among researchers.
+In discussions about problem weeds in Montana, stakeholders mention spotted knapweed, Canada thistle, and kochia as their most severe problems, especially in rangelands and pasture.
+Wild oats continue to be the predominant weed for small grain producers.
+In order to continue to serve the stakeholders with improved recommendations and non

-Spotted knapweed is a biennial or short-lived perennial that commonly grows to three to four feet tall and continues to spread throughout pastures and rangeland.
-Management of knapweed with biocontrols will increase rangeland productivity and plant diversity, while enhancing Montana's economic return from agriculture while improving wildlife habitat.
-One MSU project looks at managing spotted knapweed through the controlled grazing by sheep; other exotic weeds are controlled by the introduction of natural insect enemies.
-For biological controls to be effective, evaluation of their long-term impacts on ecological communities must be made prior to their release.
 Natural enemy efficacy studies will observe the ecological and physiological basis for insect-host interactions.
 Characterizing the ecological communities in which natural enemies survive is fundamental to developing and understanding the influence that habitat and environmental factors have on natural enemy densities.
-Also, the project determines the environmental safety of exotic natural enemy candidates and plant pathogens prior to their release into the environment.
 Improving the understanding of soil resource use by invasive species may allow control efforts to focus on sites or years when soil conditions may favor invasion, or conversely, when plants may be more vulnerable to control measures.
-The identification and testing of various arthropods for the biological control of hoary cress, field bindweed, rush skeletonweed, Russian knapweed, tansy ragwort, and invasive hawkweeds continued.
+The identification and testing of various arthropods for the biological control of hoary cress, field bindweed, rush skeletonweed, Russian knapweed, tansy ragwort, and invasive hawkweeds continues.

-MSU continues to conduct herbicide screening trials to assess the effectiveness of new and existing products for weed control in small grains, sugar beets, and potatoes, under a range of environmental and crop conditions representative of Montana agriculture.
-Herbicides are being evaluated at outlying research stations for use in the state's developing crops, including mint, camelina, dry beans, dry peas, and canola.
-MSU research into the mechanisms of weed resistance helps manufacturers of crop protection products develop herbicides that target specific biochemical processes within the plant.
+MSU continues to conduct herbicide screening trials to assess the effectiveness of new and existing products for weed control in small grains, sugar beets, potatoes, and developing crops, including mint, camelina, dry beans, dry peas, safflower, sunflower, and canola.

 Millions of dollars are spent annually on wild oat control in the Northern Great Plains.
 Wild oats are being used as a model weed species to determine if dormancy or other maternal plant or seed characteristics are associated with the ability of non-germinated wild oat seeds to persist in the soil and resist decay.
-The long-term goal of this research is to improve weed management by developing a basic understanding of factors that influence weed seed bank decline and identifying causes of weed seed mortality
+The long-term goal of this research is to improve weed management by developing a basic understanding of factors that influence weed seed bank decline and identifying causes of weed seed mortality.